ZWPlayer Source Input Address Parameter url Configuration Details

 3.1 Application Scenarios

-With the development of streaming media technology, streaming media manufacturers support multiple protocol outputs for the same live program stream or recorded file program to support multi-terminal playback.
-For example, for live streaming, some streaming media server outputs simultaneously support http, httpflv, websocket, hls, and dash protocols; for VOD program streams, the same program may simultaneously support MP4, flv, hls, and dash protocol outputs; and as for how to play, streaming media server manufacturers are not responsible, requiring playback terminals to solve it themselves.
-For this situation, zwplayer provides comprehensive support, allowing different protocol stream addresses to be passed to the zwplayer player simultaneously, and letting zwplayer determine which protocol to use itself.
-This is what is called multi-protocol adaptive playback.
-To support multi-protocol playback addresses, a js object needs to be passed to zwplayer as the url parameter.
-Each property name of the js object represents the transmission protocol, and the property value represents the url address of that protocol.
+With the development of streaming media technology, streaming media providers support multiple protocol outputs to accommodate playback on different terminals.
+For example, for live streaming, some streaming media servers output supports HTTP, HTTP-FLV, WebSocket, HLS, and DASH simultaneously.
+For VOD program streams, the same program might support MP4, FLV, HLS, and DASH outputs simultaneously.
+As for how to play, the streaming media server provider is not responsible; the playback terminal must solve it itself. zwplayer provides comprehensive support for this.
+You can pass stream addresses of different protocols to the zwplayer simultaneously, and zwplayer will determine which protocol to use itself.
+This is so-called multi-protocol adaptive playback.
+To support multi-protocol playback addresses, you need to pass a JavaScript object as the url parameter to zwplayer.
+Each property name of the JS object represents the transmission protocol, and the property value represents the URL address for that protocol.

-For live stream addresses, an example of multi-protocol playback address format is as follows:
+For live stream addresses, an example of a multi-protocol playback address format is as follows:

 {